 What is big data?

 Big by name and big by nature.
-Quantity is the first and most obvious thing that seperated big data from traditional data.
+Quantity is the first and most obvious thing that separated big data from traditional data.
 Big data is all the data that is produced thick and fast online and overwhelms traditional methods of data capture and processing.

 Volume: Big data is produced by anyone and everyone online.
 Any time you write a review, leave a comment, favourite a product, visit a website, use an internet enabled smart home product etc. you leave data in your wake.